TheArmagan/mcpinger/readme.md

    *
    * {
    *   ip: '127.0.0.1',
-   *   hostName: 'example.com', // Host name if you are using a hostname instead of a normal ip like 127.0.0.1.
+   *   hostName: 'example.com', // Host name exist if you are using a hostname instead of a normal ip like 127.0.0.1.
    *   protocolVersion: 754,
    *   version: 'Paper 1.16.5',
    *   onlinePlayerCount: 1,